Luis Contreras (jockey): Racing career

 Contreras won his first of twenty two Grade II events at the 2009 Dance Smartly Stakes.
-From 2011 to 2022, Contreras won at least one Grade II race except for 2020.
-During this time period, Contreras won the Canadian Stakes four times with his victories in 2013, 2015, 2018 and 2019.
+From 2011 to 2022, he was first in at least one Grade II race except for 2020.
+During this time period, Contreras has won the Canadian Stakes four times.
 As a Grade I racer, Contreras's first win was at the 2014 Carter Handicap.
 Contreras additionally won the Northern Dancer Turf Stakes consecutively from 2017 to 2018 and the 2019 E. P. Taylor Stakes.

 Triple Crowns

-At the Canadian Triple Crown of Thoroughbred Racing, Contreras was tenth at the 2010 Breeders' Stakes.
-The following year, Contreras was the 2011 Canadian Triple Crown winner with his wins at the Queen's Plate, Prince of Wales Stakes and Breeders' Stakes.
-During the Canadian Triple Crown in 2011, Contreras had five horses to choose from for the Queen's Plate.
+At the Canadian Triple Crown of Thoroughbred Racing, Contreras was the 2011 Canadian Triple Crown winner with his wins at the Queen's Plate, Prince of Wales Stakes and Breeders' Stakes.
 With Inglorious and Pender Harbour, Contreras was the first jockey to use two horses to win the Canadian Triple Crown.
 In 2014, Contreras re-won the Breeders' Stakes after having top three finishes at the Queen's Plate and Prince of Wales.
 During the 2016 Triple Crown, Contreras was the winner at the Prince of Wales and the runner-up at the Queen's Plate.

 In 2017, Contreras missed his second Triple Crown after he was tenth at the Breeders' Stakes following his wins at the Queen's Plate and Prince of Wales.
-In 2018, Contreras was runner-up at the Queen's Plate and Prince of Wales.
-The following year, Contreras was second at the Breeders' Stakes and third at the Queen's Plate.
-Additional top three finishes by Contreras were first place at the 2020 Breeders' Stakes and third place at the 2021 Queen's Plate.
+He additionally was first at the 2020 Breeders' Stakes.
 In the Triple Crown of Thoroughbred Racing, Contreras was eighteenth at the 2012 Kentucky Derby and sixth at the 2018 Kentucky Derby.
 At the Preakness Stakes, Contreras had a third-place finish at the 2014 Preakness Stakes and was sixth during the 2018 Preakness Stakes.

 Triple Tiaras

 For the Canadian Triple Tiara of Thoroughbred Racing, Contreras won both the Woodbine Oaks and the Bison City Stakes in 2011.
-Contreras failed to win the 2011 Triple Tiara after he finished fourth at the Wonder Where Stakes.
-Contreras was also the runner-up at Woodbine Oaks in 2012 and 2016.
-He also finished second at Bison City in 2014.
+Contreras did not win the 2011 Triple Tiara after he finished fourth at the Wonder Where Stakes.
 In 2017, Contreras won the Woodbine Oaks and Wonder Where Stakes while coming in fifth at Bison City.
 At the American Triple Tiara of Thoroughbred Racing, Contreras was sixth at the 2011 Alabama Stakes.